LiGongzuo/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] -124
 ```

 Results:imputing missing data on the estimates of the total daily number of steps, decrease the mean by 16.4181874 and mediam by 124.

 ## Are there differences in activity patterns between weekdays and weekends?

-1.Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+1.Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day.

 ```r
 data_new$weekdays <- weekdays(data_new$date)